 - All time performing any work in the service or employment of a common or private motor carrier; or

 - All time spent performing any compensated work for any non-motor carrier business.

-Violations and Penalties of DOT Hours of Service Rules and Regulations
+Violations and Penalties of the Michigan DOT Hours of Service Rules and Regulations

 - Truck drivers may be placed out-of-service (shut down) at roadside until the driver has accumulated enough off-duty time to be back in compliance.

 - State enforcement officials may assess fines.